stephmarie17/100-days-of-code/log.md

 **Thoughts:** Tomorrow I leave for a week long vacation so I'm a little worried about my 100 Days of Code progress but I'm so stoked I've done 20 days so far!
 It's gone by super fast!

+### Day 21: November, 23, 2019
+#### Constructors & Classes

+**Today's Progress:** Today I practiced with creating Classes and coding small apps that rely on multiple classes to run.

+**Thoughts:** I've been really excited to progress with JavaScript!

+### Day 22: November, 25, 2019
+#### Vacation Coding

+**Today's Progress:** Had to skip yesterday because I was on a flight most of the day then tried to catch up on sleep once I finally made it to my vacation spot.
+So I will add an extra day to the end of my 100 Days of Code.
+Today, I finished up an activity from my bootcamp class focused on constructors and classes like on Day 21.

+**Thoughts:** It may be a struggle to maintian my 100 Days of Code during my week-long island vacation, but I'm committed to it!
+While everyone else in my group takes their post-beach nap during the afternoon, I'll be coding.